Genivia/ugrep/README.md

            %e     the ending byte offset of the match.

+           %u     select unique lines only unless option -u is used.

            %,     if not the first match: a comma, same as %[,]>.

            %:     if not the first match: a colon, same as %[:]>.